Masterminds (1997 film): Plot

 The police make several attempts to breach the school's perimeter only to run into automatic gunfire, rocket launchers, and mines.
 As a concession, Bentley releases most of the children, but keeps the ten richest like Melissa and demands a very large ransom for their return.
 Ozzie locates ten of the eleven children and rescues them, but Melissa has been taken by Bentley.
 He then places an improvised time bomb at the bottom of the school's indoor pool.
-He attempts to stop the ransom payment, but finds out too late that the man designated to deliver it named Foster Deroy (Michael McRae) was actually Bentley's confederate.
+He attempts to stop the ransom payment, but finds out too late that the man designated to deliver it named Foster Deroy was actually Bentley's confederate.
 Bentley ties Ozzie to a chair and leaves with his men, keeping Melissa as an insurance policy.
 They intend to escape through the sewer pipes using ATVs.

 While Ozzie is struggling to free himself, the bomb explodes, flooding the school's lower levels and neutralizing nearly everyone there.
-Ozzie and his friend K-Dog (Jon Abrahams) seize an abandoned ATV and pursue Bentley.
+Ozzie and his friend K-Dog seize an abandoned ATV and pursue Bentley.
 They rescue Melissa, but Bentley escapes with the ransom.
 However, Ozzie is able to blow the whistle on Deroy with a little help from Maloney who also witnessed Rafe's actions.
-Through his cellphone, the police trace Rafe's employer to the CEO of a rival corporation named Larry Millard (Jim Byrnes), who masterminded the plot so that the money used for the bidding would be given to terrorists so he could win a bidding war against the corporation run by Miles Lawrence (Bradley Whitford) that is employing Jake.
+Through his cellphone, the police trace Rafe's employer to the CEO of a rival corporation named Larry Millard, who masterminded the plot so that the money used for the bidding would be given to terrorists so he could win a bidding war against the corporation run by Miles Lawrence that is employing Jake.